 The terms set forth in this Privacy Shield Policy portion of the Agreement (“Privacy Shield Policy”) extend to Advanced Discovery’s collection, use and retention of Personal Data transferred from European Union member countries and Switzerland to the United States (“EU and Swiss Personal Data”) and supplements the terms set forth elsewhere in the Terms and Conditions with respect to such EU and Swiss Personal Data.
 The Federal Trade Commission has jurisdiction and enforcement authority over Advanced Discovery Inc.’s compliance with this Privacy Shield Policy, the EU-U.S. Privacy Shield Framework, and the Swiss-U.S. Privacy Shield Framework.
+This Privacy Shield Policy applies to the following US subsidiary of Advanced Discovery: Altep, Inc. an Advanced Discovery Company.

 Compliance with EU-US Privacy Shield and Swiss-U.S. Privacy Shield Frameworks